Kyle-James-Vanburen/Python_CDC_Project/README.md

 • Conclusion: Null hypothesis is supported.

+## Hypothesis #2: Gender and Death Rates

+**Analysis Steps:**

+• Data is separated into Male and Female datasets.

+• Independent samples t-test is performed to test if there's a significant difference in death rates between Male and Female.

 3. The data is loaded into a Pandas DataFrame using the read_csv function:

-       df = pd.read_csv('Drug_overdose_death_rates__by_drug_type__sex__age__race__and_Hispanic_origin__United_States.csv')

-5. Data Inspection - You can check the columns of the dataset using: df.columns

-6. Handling Missing Values - The FLAG column's NaN values are filled with 'NO', and the ESTIMATE column's NaN values are filled with 0:

-       df['FLAG'] = df['FLAG'].fillna('NO')
-       df['ESTIMATE'] = df['ESTIMATE'].fillna(0)

-## Hypothesis #1: Correlation between Drug Types

-5. Analysis:
-- Three drug types are selected: Methadone, Heroin, and Synthetic Opioids.
-- Data for each drug type is extracted and combined into a new DataFrame.
-- T-tests are conducted to compare the death rates for each drug pair.
-- Pearson correlation is calculated to assess the correlation between these drug types
-- Example t-test

-      print(stats.ttest_ind(pivoted_df['Methadone'], pivoted_df['Heroin']))

-## Hypothesis #2: Gender and Death Rates
-6. Analysis:
- - Data is separated into Male and Female datasets.
- - Independent samples t-test is performed to test if there's a significant difference in death rates between Male and Female.
- - Example t-test
+**Example T-Test:**

     stats.ttest_ind(male_deaths_df['ESTIMATE'], female_deaths_df['ESTIMATE'])

+**Conclusion**

+• Result: There is a significant difference in death rates between genders, with males having higher rates.

+• Conclusion: Null hypothesis is rejected.

 ## Summary of Findings
-Summarize the findings for each hypothesis, including statistical results and conclusions :
 ### Hypothesis #1

-- Result: There is no significant correlation between death rates for different drug types.
+• There is no significant correlation between death rates for different drug types.
-- Conclusion: Null hypothesis is supported.

 ### Hypothesis #2

-- Result: There is a significant difference in death rates between genders, with males having higher rates.
+• There is a significant difference in death rates between genders, with males having higher rates.
-- Conclusion: Null hypothesis is rejected.

 CONTACT: If you have any questions or need further assistance, please feel free to contact the project maintainer at vanburen.kyle@yahoo.com.